1923 United Kingdom general election in Scotland

-A general election was held in the United Kingdom on Thursday 6 December 1923, and MPs were elected to represent all 74 seats in Scotland.
-Scotland was allocated 71 territorial seats (32 burgh constituencies and 38 county constituencies) (Note: One burgh seat, Dundee, was represented by two members of parliament.) which voted using the first past the post voting method, and one university constituency, which elected an additional 3 members using the Single Transferable Vote (STV) method.
-As voters in university constituencies voted under a different system, and in addition to their territorial vote, the results are compiled separately.
+On Thursday 6 December 1923, the 1923 United Kingdom general election was held in Scotland, to elect all 615 members of the House of Commons, with 74 seats being in Scotland.
+71 seats (32 burgh constituencies and 38 county constituencies) (Note: One burgh seat, Dundee, was represented by two members of parliament.) represented territorial constituencies.
+There was also one university constituency, which elected an additional 3 members using the Single Transferable Vote (STV) method.